Aman-Clement/Aman-Clement/README.md

 ---

-<h3 OTD<h2 head>"Congress bans dueling in Washington, D.C.".</h2 head><h3 quote align='center'>"On this day in 1839, U.S. Congress made dueling in Washington, D.C., a felony punishable by up to 10 years of hard labor.
-The tipping point for the bill had come in 1838: Kentucky Rep. William Graves and Maine Rep. Jonathan Cilley had dueled, which had led to Cilley's death by Grave's hand.
-Read today's edition of Today in History > >".</h3 quote></h3 OTD
+<h3 OTD<h2 head>"U.S. President Richard Nixon visits China".</h2 head><h3 quote align='center'>"On this day in 1972, U.S. Pres.
+Richard Nixon became the first sitting U.S. president to visit China.
+The visit took advantage of the rift that had begun to form between China and the Soviet Union to strengthen U.S.\u2013China relations.
+To formalize the friendship, China gifted the U.S. two giant pandas, who were introduced to the public in April 1972.
+Read today's edition of Today in History > >.".</h3 quote></h3 OTD